stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 a way to convert the stored `a` to a `b`, an that's done using the function argument of type `a -> b`.

+In Idris, lower-case identifiers in function types are treated as *type parameters*, while upper-case identifiers are treated as types or type constructors that must be in scope.

 ### Exercises

 If this is your first time programming in a purely